Quick Answers to Calvinism, part 3 (#14-18: "born again")

 Only in Calvinism is "believing in Jesus/accepting the gift of eternal life" considered "working for your salvation."

-God has done all the work to make salvation possible for us, and all He asks - all He requires - is that we accept it, that open up our hands and receive it and say "Thank you.
+God has done all the work to make salvation possible for us, and all He asks - all He requires - is that we accept it, that we open up our hands and receive it and say "Thank you.
 I believe."
 That's not "work."

 Here's a question to consider: If the Bible says that "belief" is the one work we must do to be saved, but Calvinists say it's something we can't do to be saved, can anyone really be saved under honest Calvinist preaching?